top of page

 The Regulatory Reform (Fire Safety) Order 2005

-The Fire Safety Order – provides a framework for regulating fire safety in all non-domestic premises including workplaces and the parts of multi-occupied residential buildings used in common in England and Wales.
-In May 2018, Dame Judith Hackitt published the “Building a Safer Future: Independent Review of Building Regulations and Fire Safety” which concluded that, following the Grenfell Tower tragedy the previous year, there must be a whole-building approach to fire safety which required systemic change from design and build to occupation stages.
-The application of the Fire Safety Order, particularly in relation to the parts used in common in high rise multi occupied residential buildings, was considered by Dame Judith Hackitt during her Review.
+Following the Grenfell Tower tragedy in 2017, Dame Judith Hackitt published her landmark report, “Building a Safer Future: Independent Review of Building Regulations and Fire Safety”.
+The review concluded that there must be a whole-building approach to fire safety, requiring systemic change from design and construction through to occupation.
+The application of the Fire Safety Order, particularly in relation to the common parts of high-rise, multi-occupied residential buildings, was a key focus of her review.

 bottom of page